 The Stone Age of Blogging is Over – What’s Next?

-Many influential bloggers have written about the end of the golden age of tech blogging.
+Some influential bloggers have written about the end of the golden age of tech blogging in 2011.
+Others followed ever since.

-Then I considered my own blogging “career” I realized that indeed an era is over.
+Then I considered my own blogging “career” and realized that indeed an era is over.

 It’s the stone age of blogging that is over now.
-Also I recognized partially what replaced the Neanderthals of blogging and what’s next.
+I recognized to some extent what replaced the Neanderthals of blogging and what’s next.

 I want to summarize what really happened in the first decade of blogging.